 It is rare in business to be able to engage with end users, customers and partners so effectively.
-Working with Team Army has helped us to develop timely solutions while also nurturing lasting relationships and friendships.
+Working with Team Ethos has helped us to develop timely solutions while also nurturing lasting relationships and friendships.

 Mike Gilbert, Executive Vice President Land & Naval Defence Electronics Division, Leonardo

-Team Army has provided us unique opportunities to engage with a wide spread of our key defence stakeholders.
+Team Ethos has provided us unique opportunities to engage with a wide spread of our key defence stakeholders.
 It has delivered tangible benefits by helping to build key relationships at the highest level and joint understanding for collaborative working at a critical time.

 Shea Hindman, Government & Defence, Trend Micro